 All I will say here is space and drainage!!
 Ice cube trays are just not big enough to get the job done!

-Cut plastic milk cartons or soda bottles
+Cut plastic milk jug or soda bottle

 Or if you are starting a bunch of smaller seedlings that will later be separated out into individual containers.
-But for the most part, these large plastic containers are just too big and impractical for use in seed starting.
+But for the most part, these large plastic bottles are just too big and impractical for use in seed starting.